How to Winterize Your Pre-Engineered Metal Building

 Winterizing Tip #2 – Clean Outside

-Once you’ve finished with the inside of your pre engineered metal building, it’s time to move to the outside.
+Once you’ve finished with the inside of your pre-engineered metal building, it’s time to move to the outside.
 Having the proper equipment to complete these winterizing tasks is going to be important.
 Make sure you have hoses, a ladder, and shears and/or a chainsaw for trimming back surrounding plants.

 Pressure Wash